stackbit-projects/ultra-primrose-9dd8f/content/posts/false-causality-statistical-experiment-and-love.md

   type: stackbit_page_meta
 layout: post
 subtitle: >-
-  I'm not an expert in love, but I hope my writing can give enlightment about love and most importantly, False Causality.
+  I'm not an expert in love, but I hope my writing can give an enlightment about love and most importantly, False Causality.
 ---
 ## Lorem ipsum